bleachchyxo/UNIX-HELP/ArtixGuide.md

     $ lsblk

-    NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda      8:0    0 223.6G  0 disk
+    NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sdx      8:0    0 223.6G  0 disk
-     ├─sdb1   8:1    0 222.6G  0 part /
+     ├─sdx1   8:1    0 222.6G  0 part /
-     ├─sdb2   8:2    0     1K  0 part
+     ├─sdx2   8:2    0     1K  0 part
-     └─sdb5   8:5    0   975M  0 part [SWAP]
+     └─sdx5   8:5    0   975M  0 part [SWAP]
      sr0     11:0    1  1024M  0 rom

-In my case the disk is where I'll be installing artix is labeled as `sdb` and it already has 3 partitions.
-We are going to start by deleting all the partitions using `fdisk` and creating new partitions.
+We are going to start by deleting all the partitions on `sdx` using `fdisk` and creating new partitions.
 The first partition must be at least `+1G`, the second partition must be at least `+30G` and the last partition will be using the rest of the disk.

 To be able to use these partitions we are going to convert them into `ext4` by running the next command on every partition:

+    mkfs.ext4 /dev/sdx1
+    mkfs.ext4 /dev/sdx2
-    mkfs.ext4 /dev/sdbX
+    mkfs.ext4 /dev/sdx3

 ## Mounting directories on the partitons

 Once our partitons are ready to be used we going to proceed mounting directories on the partitions

-    mount /dev/sdb2 /mnt
+    mount /dev/sdx2 /mnt
     mkdir /mnt/home
     mkdir /mnt/boot
-    mount /dev/sdb1 /mnt/boot
+    mount /dev/sdx1 /mnt/boot
-    mount /dev/sdb3 /mnt/home
+    mount /dev/sdx3 /mnt/home

 Now we can check if we did everything correct by running `lsblk` and having an output similar to this

     $ lsblk

-    NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda      8:0    0 223.6G  0 disk
+    NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sdx      8:0    0 223.6G  0 disk
-     ├─sdb1   8:1    0     1G  0 part /mnt/boot
+     ├─sdx1   8:1    0     1G  0 part /mnt/boot
-     ├─sdb2   8:2    0    30G  0 part /mnt
+     ├─sdx2   8:2    0    30G  0 part /mnt
-     └─sdb3   8:5    0 192.6G  0 part /mnt/home
+     └─sdx3   8:5    0 192.6G  0 part /mnt/home
      sr0     11:0    1  1024M  0 rom

 ## Installing the basics on the system